 Though he focuses on prosthetic devices, Schofield’s research on human-machine cooperation touches on much broader themes and wider-ranging applications.

-“I think of it as an inverted period,” he said.
+“I think of it as an inverted pyramid,” he said.
 “Right now, a lot of my work is in this advanced, experimental robotics realm, but I think the impact is huge—this is a human interacting with a machine and the two of them are cooperating to achieve a task.
 This is happening more and more in our daily lives and in so many other applications beyond just prosthetic limbs.”

 To Schofield, this means taking his expertise not just beyond the MAE department, but also beyond the College of Engineering.
 He is excited to form relationships and collaborations with the UC Davis Health Center and the School of Veterinary Medicine to bring his work to a variety of applications and help those in need.